AliceO2Group/AliceO2/prodtests/full-system-test/README.md

   * 0: Read `ctf_dictionary.root` as input.
   * 1: Create `ctf_dictionary.root`.
 Note that this was already done automatically if the raw data was simulated with `full_system_test.sh`.
 * `SYNCMODE`: Run only reconstruction steps of the synchronous reconstruction.
+  * Note that there is no `ASYNCMODE` but instead the `CTFINPUT` option already enforces asynchronous processing.
 * `NUMAGPUIDS`: NUMAID-aware GPU id selection.
 Needed for the full EPN configuration with 8 GPUs, 2 NUMA domains, 4 GPUs per domain.
   In this configuration, 2 instances of `dpl-workflow.sh` must run in parallel.
   To be used in combination with `NUMAID` to select the id per workflow.